tversteeg/registers.nvim/README.md

 # registers.nvim

-Show register content when you try to access it in NeoVim.
+Show register content when you try to access it in Neovim.
 Written in Lua.

-Requires NeoVim 0.4.4+.
+Requires Neovim 0.4.4+.

 ## Features